gahyunson/develop-journey/backend/serializers.md

         read_only_fields = ['id']
         extra_kwargs = {'image': {'required': True}}
 ```
-We set the model to Photo and add 'image' field.
+We set the model to Photo and add the 'image' field.
 It's going to be more efficiently manage uploading data.